adas (aka sryian easter bread)

 But sometimes…things get lost.
 And that’s what started happening to my Syrian family recipes.
 And to prevent that, I started having my mom help me gather up all her own memories and those of her siblings and aunts, and cousins, and nieces and nephews…and I started to gather them up, one by one.
 Some of them varied slightly from what I remember my grama’s tasting like, and so I would alter, and test, and taste, and try again and again…until I got them as close as possible to what I remembered.

-My grama’s easter bread (pronounced ah-das) has been written down into the vault.
-Adapted for the convenience of more modern tools…the bread maker.
+This recipe came to me from my Uncle.
+And now, my grama’s easter bread (pronounced ah-das) has been written down into the vault.

 And so it is with that, that I share it with you here.
 So that it never gets lost again.
 And so that it becomes part of new traditions, for anyone who wishes to make them.
 I hope you enjoy this bread.